PVN is proud to be part of the following organizations and initiatives:

 I need to buy a new TV!
 Help!

 PVN recommends consulting with a knowledgeable sales person who would be able to identify whether the television you want to purchase is equipped with a QAM tuner.
 Make sure to review the manufacturers specifications, as that will help identify the type of tuner the television has.

-The majority of the following manufacturers' televisions do come equipped with a QAM tuner: Sharp, Sony, Polaroid, Toshiba, Emerson, Hitachi, LG, Samsung, Visio, Insignia, TCL.
+The majority of the following manufacturers' televisions come equipped with a QAM tuner: Sharp, Sony, Polaroid, Toshiba, Emerson, Hitachi, LG, Samsung, Vizio (standard TVs only; Smart TVs have no QAM tuner), Insignia, TCL.

 The following are known to produce televisions that do not come equipped with a QAM tuner: Seiki, Element, Sceptre, HiSense, Proscan, RCA.